Skip to main content

 Federal EHR Annual Summit

-The Federal Electronic Health Record Modernization (FEHRM) office works within the federal space to implement a single, common federal electronic health record (EHR) that enhances patient care and provider effectiveness.
-An EHR is software that's used to securely document, store, retrieve, share and analyze information about individual patient care.
+The Federal Electronic Health Record Modernization (FEHRM) office works within the federal space to implement a single, common Federal Electronic Health Record (EHR) that enhances patient care and provider effectiveness.
+An EHR is software that is used to securely document, store, retrieve, share, and analyze information about individual patient care.
 It enables a digital version of a patient record.

-As of today, there are more than 194,000 DOD, VA and USCG federal EHR users—such as doctors and nurses—at 135 parent military treatment facilities, five VA medical centers, 109 USCG sites and seven NOAA sites.
-More than 9.5 million unique patients are in the federal EHR system.
+As of today, there are more than 207,000 DOD, VA, USCG, and NOAA Federal EHR users, such as doctors and nurses; 138 parent military treatment facilities; six VA medical centers; 109 USCG sites, and seven NOAA sites.
+More than 9.6 million unique patients are in the Federal EHR system.

 Call to action 1